flexits/HotCornersWin/README.md

 ![Settings window and the notification area icon](https://github.com/flexits/HotCornersWin/assets/86118729/2d07e3f8-544d-4120-8bb4-cc5b4d2a64f1)

 A simple notification area application allows user to choose from a list of various actions to be triggered when the mouse cursor hits a corner of the screen.
 Of course, one can choose independent action for different corners or leave some without an action at all.
+Multi-monitor environments are supported as well, with customizable placing of the hot corners.

 Double-click on the app's icon turns the application on and off.

+### Installation and usage
+Download the latest version from the [Releases](https://github.com/flexits/HotCornersWin/releases) page and run the installer.
+The app will be added to the current user's StartUp folder in Start->Programs.

 ### Available actions:
 * Start menu